-I’m incredibly good looking – think George Clooney-stroke-Richard Gere.
-Despite thirty years of depravity, my physical decline has been slowed by a fixation for running and the gym, which almost rivals my obsession with women, so I look much younger than my years.
+I’m incredibly good-looking – think George Clooney-slash-Keanu Reeves.
+Despite thirty years of depravity, my physical decline has been slowed by a fixation for running and the gym which almost rivals my obsession with women, so I look much younger than my years.

 I’m a writer and a sex addict.

-Fuck, that was harder to say than I’d expected; the writer bit.
+Fuck, that was harder to say than I’d expected – I mean, the writer bit.
 I’ll tell you why in a moment.